Display technologies accelerate control room transformation

 Fully dynamic arms for desk and wall mount Atdec's AWM series includes fully dynamic arms that can be mounted on any flat surface including vertical.
 Fully dynamic mounting arms enable multiple colleagues to collaborate on touchscreens, displays, or mounted devices that can be shared across a socially distanced team.

-Mobile TV/AV Cart AD-TVC-70R The AD-TVC-70R is a mobile TV/AV cart that has high-aesthetic steel construction and is designed for commercial environments.
+Mobile TV/AV Cart AD-TVC-70R The AD-TVC-70R is a mobile TV/AV cart that has an attractive modern steel construction and is designed for commercial environments.
 It is intended to enable collaboration around a display or touchscreen that the team works on.
 Display rotation from landscape to portrait orientation, and a 5° upward tilt support touch-screen interactions.
-The cart suits most displays including Microsoft Surface Hub while also offering support for top-mounting conferencing cameras, laptops, mini-PCs, and other presentation equipment.
-The unit is mobile and is equipped with heavy-duty lockable castors to fix the cart in place during use.
-Cables are managed via multiple ports, with the rear enclosure offering space for a power board and other cable elements, allowing it to be maneuvered with minimal effort and fuss.
+The cart suits most displays including interactive touchscreens like Microsoft Surface Hub. while also offering support for top-mounting conferencing cameras, laptops, mini-PCs, and other presentation equipment.
+The unit is mobile and is equipped with heavy uty lockable castors to fix the cart in place during use.
+Cables are managed via multiple ports, with the rear enclosure offering space for a power board and other cable elements, allowing it to be manoeuvred with minimal effort and fuss.
 See available carts in your region or contact us for more options.

-The ADW Universal Video Wall Mounting System is a modular, interchangeable, and upgradeable product range.
+Universal Video Wall mounting system is a modular, interchangeable, and upgradeable product range.
 It incorporates a range of high-end features that deliver high security, time saving, easy installation, and adjustment options.
 Post-installation horizontal adjustment, screen leveling and wall leveling all assist in making the installation process quicker and easier.
-ADW mounts are recommended for displays 55” to 65” but flexible to 165kg (363lbs) per display.
+ADW mounts are recommended for displays 55” to 65” but flexible to 165kg or 363lbs per display.

 How Atdec helps: desk mounts